bodrick/awesome/README.md

 ## TypeScript

 *   [RomanHotsiy/commitgpt](https://github.com/RomanHotsiy/commitgpt) - Automatically generate commit messages using ChatGPT
-*   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Official web clipper extension for Obsidian.
+*   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
+The official Web Clipper extension for Obsidian.
 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 Multiple engine support (llama.cpp, TensorRT-LLM)
 *   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.
 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.